-The animals (genus Pan) resembling most closely human beings (genus Homo) and sharing with them a relatively recent common evolutionary ancestor.
-Together the genera Pan and Homo form the family Hominidae (see hominid) in the suborder Anthropoidea (order primates).
+Anthropoid apes are the animals (genus Pan) most closely resembling human beings (genus Homo) and sharing with them a relatively recent common evolutionary ancestor.
+Together the genera Pan and Homo form the family Hominidae in the suborder Anthropoidea (order primates).
 The apes concerned, the gorilla and chimpanzee, have a higher intelligence than the other primates and greater manual dexterity.
-The term "anthropoid apes" is often also used to embrace the orang-utan (family Pongidae) and gibbon (family Hylobatidae), the other members of the superfamily Hominoidea (see hominoid).
+The term "anthropoid apes" is often also used to embrace the orangutan (family Pongidae) and gibbon (family Hylobatidae), the other members of the superfamily Hominoidea.

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact